 Toyota introduced its youth-focused Matrix as an early 2003 model.
 Described as a crossover utility vehicle, the Matrix is said to combine the functionality of a sport utility vehicle with the image and performance of a sports car, yet it's as affordable as a compact sedan.
 Pontiac markets a related Vibe model.

 High headroom and flexible seating positions are among the Matrix's notable attributes.
 Three trim levels are available: base, step-up XR and high-performance XRS.
-The base and XR models can be equipped with either front- or all-wheel drive.
-The XRS model comes only with front-wheel drive and packs additional power and a six-speed-manual gearbox.
+Base and XR models can be equipped with either front- or all-wheel drive.
+The XRS comes only with front-wheel drive and packs additional power and a six-speed-manual gearbox.

 The Matrix hatchback is built on a platform similar to the one used for Toyota's popular Corolla sedan.
-Base wheels measure 16 inches in diameter, but the XR and XRS can have 17-inch tires.
+Measuring 171.3 inches long overall, the Matrix has a 102.4-inch wheelbase and stands 61.6 inches tall.
+Base wheels measure 16 inches in diameter, but the XR and XRS can be equipped with 17-inch tires.
 Alloy wheels are standard on the XRS, which also features fog lights, side rocker panels, a front spoiler and a rear underbody spoiler.

-Each Matrix seats up to five occupants.
-The rear seats fold down, and a sliding track in the cargo floor can be adapted to hold various items.
-Standard equipment includes air conditioning with air filtration, intermittent wipers, a CD player and a tilt steering wheel.
-The XR adds keyless entry, a sport steering wheel, driver's seat height adjustment, and power windows, locks and mirrors.
-Cargo volume with the seats folded down totals 53.2 cubic feet.
+The Matrix seats up to five people.
+With the rear seats folded, cargo capacity measures 53.2 cubic feet.
+Standard equipment includes air conditioning, intermittent wipers, a CD player and a tilt steering wheel.
+The XR adds remote keyless entry, a sport steering wheel, driver's seat height adjustment, and power windows, locks and mirrors.

 Under the Hood

-A 1.8-liter four-cylinder produces 130 horsepower in front-drive base and XR models (123 hp with all-wheel drive).
-Either a five-speed-manual or four-speed-automatic transmission can be installed in front-drive base and XR models, but all-wheel-drive versions come only with the automatic.
-The XRS carries a 170-hp, 1.8-liter four-cylinder and is available only in front-drive form.
-The XRS has a close-ratio six-speed-manual gearbox.
-Toyota's all-wheel-drive system has no center differential but uses a viscous coupling.
+Under the new SAE measurement system, the 1.8-liter four-cylinder in front-drive base and XR models produces 126 horsepower (118 hp with all-wheel drive).
+Either a four-speed-automatic or five-speed-manual transmission can be installed in front-drive base and XR models, but all-wheel-drive versions come only with the automatic.
+The all-wheel-drive system has no center differential but uses a viscous coupling.

-Well-built, nicely designed and stylish, the Matrix is, however, somewhat on the noisy side.
-It's quiet enough when cruising, but the engine in the 130-hp Matrix may growl and whine during acceleration.
+The Matrix is stylish, well built and nicely designed, but it's somewhat noisy.
+It's quiet enough when cruising, but the engine in non-XRS models may growl and whine during acceleration.
 Road noise is also noticeable.
-The base engine teamed with the automatic transmission doesn't have much oomph.
-Gear changes are noticeable but not bothersome.
+The base engine teamed with the automatic transmission doesn't have much oomph, either.
+Automatic-transmission gear changes are noticeable but not bothersome.